 |4.||Section 1532 stipulates that the property also needs to be divided as it is at the date of the divorce being granted.|

 Note that the divorce is final as soon as the documents have been accepted by the Amphur and having been completed correctly.
-The divorce agreement is mainly used by parties in an uncontested divorce in Thailand.
+The divorce agreement in Thailand is mainly used by parties in an uncontested divorce in Thailand.
 Even though it is uncontested, there are many problems which are best viewed by a divorce lawyer in Thailand.
 There is the issue of where will the children live, do they get to leave the country to visit their father if he goes back to his home country.
-If you have a prenuptial agreement then this also needs to be considered as this will become part of the divorce agreement.
+If you have a prenuptial agreement then this also needs to be considered as this will become part of the Thai divorce agreements.
 These are complex issues which are unique to each person.

 If you are getting divorced then speak to our family lawyer in Thailand for assistance and to see how best to complete the process with the least amount of stress and trauma.
 Email us for more information or walk into our offices in Bangkok for an assessment of your situation.
+Always take proper advice when it comes to a divorce agreement in Thailand.

 The information contained in our website is for general information purposes only and does not constitute legal advice.
 For further information, please contact us.